JimBobSquarePants/Cruncher/README.md

 Requires 64 bit functionality due to the Sass compiler dependency.
 If using IIS Express ensure you are running in 64 bit mode.

+    Tools > Options > Projects and Solutions > Web Projects > Use the 64 bit version of IIS Express…

 If you use Cruncher please get in touch on my twitter [@james_m_south](https://twitter.com/james_m_south).
 Feedback is always welcome.